hardikj2003/ETH-AVAX_Assessment/README.md

 # Metacrafters Project

 This repository contains the source code for the `MyContract` smart contract.
 It is a simple smart contract that integrates the functionality of the require(), assert(), and revert() error handlers.
-It provides a unified error handling mechanism for different conditions and scenarios.

 ## Prerequisites

 Before running the smart contract, make sure you have the following prerequisites installed: